Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 Black refers to this text as a ‘summary of uses 1-8’ of De laude psalmorum.
 The reasons given for singing the psalms here are roughly those given in the eight sections of the treatise, although the psalms listed at the end of the text do not completely match those given in each section.
 The ‘si uoluerit’, interspersed throughout the version in Tiberius, reflects the frequent occurrences of ‘si vis’ and ‘si volueris’ in the full text.
 The fact that this phrase has been added in in superscript serves all the better to demonstrate that the copyist, like the composer of the original treatise, wished to emphasise that this prayer programme is voluntary and designed to meet the needs of the person who was praying.

+Black reports that about a third of the manuscripts containing the full text of De laude psalmorum attribute it to St Augustine and others name Jerome, whereas Rome, Biblioteca nazionale central Sessoriana 71 ascribes authorship to Alcuin.
+Following André Wilmart, both Black and Donald A. Bullough accept De laude psalmorum as indeed being Alcuin’s work,  although Jean Chazelas and Stephan Waldhoff have argued to the contrary.

-5.1: Sententia Leonis papae: complete versions of the text are attributed to Alcuin, Leo and Augustine.
+5.1: Sententia Leonis papae: complete versions of the text are attributed to Alcuin, Leo and Augustine.<!--I.e. elsewhere?-->

 5.2: Quicumque pro peccatis penitentiam (si uoluerit) agere et mentem suam corporali ac spiritali et letitia inluminari (si uoluerit): in the full treatise, this corresponds to use 1 of the psalms, ‘Si vis pro peccatis tuis paenitentiam agere et confessionem peccatorum tuorum et veniam rogare delictis ... celerrimam invenies clementiam Dei totam mentem spiritali gaudio ac laetitia inluminare’